-The Community College of the Air Force awards 30 SHs for the Federal Aviation Administration (FAA) Airframe and Powerplant certification and 18 SHs for the FAA Airframe or Powerplant certification.
+The Community College of the Air Force awards 30 semester hours for the FAA A&P certification and 18 semester hours for the FAA Airframe or Powerplant certification.
 This credit may be awarded to students if the credit applies to the technical requirement and is needed to complete the program requirements.
 Refer to the applicable degree program for the maximum semester hours that may apply to fulfill technical core or elective requirements.
 A student currently possessing FAA certification who desires credit toward an applicable degree program can contact the education services office for procedures.
-Forward a written request, using the "Request for Verification of Certification" memo provided by the college, to FAA Airman Certification Branch AFS 760, PO Box 25082, Oklahoma City, Oklahoma 73125-4940.
+Forward a written request, using the "Request for Verification of Certification" memo provided by the base education services office, to:

+FAA Airman Certification Branch, AFS- 760 P.O.
+Box 25082 Oklahoma City, Oklahoma 73125-4940

 Only certified written verification from the FAA is accepted by CCAF.

-OCCUPATIONAL INSTRUCTOR CERTIFICATE ...
+OCCUPATIONAL INSTRUCTOR CERTIFICATION....

-he Community College of the Air Force offers an occupational instructor certification (OIC) program for instructors teaching at CCAF affiliated schools.
-The purpose of the certification is to recognize the excellent instructor qualification training provided to prepare instructors to teach CCAF courses and to formally acknowledge instructor experience.
-Officer, enlisted, civilian and other service instructors are eligible for this certification.
+The Community College of the Air Force offers the Occupational Instructor Certification (OIC) for qualified instructors teaching at CCAF affiliated schools.
+The purpose of the certification is to recognize the outstanding instructor training provided to prepare instructors to teach CCAF courses.
+The certification also formally acknowledges the instructor's qualifications and experience.
+Qualified officer, enlisted, civilian and other service instructors are eligible for this certification.